 Required protocol for all guests

-By Summer 2021, we anticipate that the COVID-19 vaccine will be widely available and accessible, and decisions about whether to attend indoor performances will be a matter of personal choice, to be determined on an individual basis.
+As of 06/25/2021, the COVID-19 vaccine is widely available and accessible, and decisions about whether to attend indoor performances is a matter of personal choice, to be determined on an individual basis.

 - Numerous hand sanitizer stations will be placed throughout the property.
 Patrons will be reminded to wash hands for a minimum of 20 seconds through signage in restrooms.